 The Dean reports directly to the Vice President for Academic Affairs.
-The Dean is responsible for all activities in the Technical Division, which includes the supervision of Business and Industrial Technology Department, Allied Health Department, Commercial Music Visual and Performing Arts Department, and Career Development and Placement.
+The Dean is responsible for all activities in the Technical Division, which includes the supervision of the Industrial Technology Department, Allied Health Department, Creative Arts and Professional Services Department, and Career Development and Placement.
 The Dean is responsible for the maintenance and enforcement of academic standards and policies, program development, and budget and salary administration within the division.
 The Dean is the campus liaison with those state and federal agencies involved in technical education and administers federally funded programs associated with technical programs.
 The Dean also assumes other duties and responsibilities assigned by the President.